ShieldOrder/proposal-disclosure-schema/examples/cdv-example.md

+cat > examples/coinholder-retroactive-feedback-example.md <<'EOF'
 This document is an illustrative example of a completed disclosure.
 It does not imply endorsement, approval, or recommended structure beyond the underlying template.

 # Example Disclosure
-Coinholder-Directed Retroactive Grants (Illustrative) Applied to Feedback Gap Raised by TS
+Coinholder-Directed Retroactive Grants – Feedback Legibility Illustrative Only
-Illustrative Only

 This is an illustrative disclosure exploring one narrow question: